 We actively support our members and staff in meeting the challenges of demanding work at the Bar.
 We were delighted to recognised by the Bar Council for our work on wellbeing under the Certificate of Recognition scheme.
 Selborne Chambers has a Wellbeing Policy and two Wellbeing Representatives.
 In 2019 and 2020, we had an excellent programme of events to promote wellbeing available to members and staff, and circulated monthly updates with details of external events and resources.
 Selborne Chambers firmly believes in the value of promoting wellbeing at the Bar, and actively supports its members and staff in meeting the challenges of demanding work.

-Selborne Chambers’ premises are compliant with the Disability Discrimination Act and we are very willing to make any reasonable adjustment you may need when visiting us: please contact our Equality or Diversity Officer, Lara Kuehl (email@example.com).
+Selborne Chambers’ premises are compliant with the Disability Discrimination Act and we are very willing to make any reasonable adjustment you may need when visiting us: please contact our Equality and Diversity Officer, Lara Kuehl (email@example.com).

 In accordance with the requirements of the Bar Standards Board (“BSB”), Selborne Chambers conducts surveys in order to collect and publish equality and diversity data in respect of its workforce (both barristers and non-barristers).
 These surveys assist Selborne Chambers in monitoring the success of its equality and diversity policies.
 Selborne Chambers is also required to publish summaries of the data collected, to help provide transparency in recruitment and encourage diversity in the profession.
 Chambers’ policy for the collection and retention of diversity data is available here.
 The latest survey was carried out in March 2019 and a summary of the data is available here.